-Next up in our “Ask Drone Girl” series is about how to read the Know B4UFly map.
+Next up in our “Ask Drone Girl” series is about where you can fly drones in Orange County.
 If you have a question for Drone Girl, contact her here.

 I’ve been scanning B 4 U Fly and some of the forums for tips on where I can fly (legally) in Orange County and it looks like the abundance of helipads/airstrips makes the whole County a no drone zone.
 Any recommendations?